Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 (Click on Picture to Enlarge)

-Harness Counterweights
+Shaft Counterweights

 Weavebird Counterweights

-As well as allowing loom owners to continue weaving as they get older and/or develop health issues that reduce their lower body strength the Weavebird's ease of treadling eliminates the need to modify the threading and weave draft file to minimize the harnesses to be lifted on each pick.
+As well as allowing loom owners to continue weaving as they get older and/or develop health issues that reduce their lower body strength the Weavebird's ease of treadling eliminates the need to modify the threading and weave draft file to minimize the shafts to be lifted on each pick.
 The Weavebird lets the weaver, not the loom decide what they can weave!

 No Air Compressors or Electric Winches!